dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

     **The trailing slash is required.**

-  * Option 2: Call <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase%2A> ***early*** in the app's request processing pipeline (`Startup.cs`) to configure the base path for any following middleware that interacts with the request path:
+  * Option 2: Call <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase%2A> ***first*** in the app's request processing pipeline (the `Configure` method of `Startup.cs`) to configure the base path for any following middleware that interacts with the request path:

     ```csharp
     app.UsePathBase("/CoolApp");